Change of Major/Minor Procedures

 - are sure about changing your major to Communication Sciences and Disorders

-4. Once you have determined that Communication Sciences and Disorders is the field you wish to pursue, please contact the Program Assistant in our department (by phone, email, or in person, as indicated at the bottom of this page).
+4. Once you have determined that Communication Sciences and Disorders is the field you wish to pursue, please contact the Academic Department Associate in our department (by phone, email, or in person, as indicated at the bottom of this page).
 She will assign you to a permanent faculty adviser in the department, and add your major on-line.

 Undergraduate majors administered by the Communication Sciences and Disorders Department are: